openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 To resolve such contests, each character involved makes an action roll using an appropriate attribute.
 Whoever rolls the highest succeeds at the action.
 Sometimes, all parties use the same attribute for their action rolls, but often, each character will use a different attribute, as in the case of the rogue attempting to sneak (Agility) past the guard’s watch (Perception).

+> #### Example Contested Action
+>
+> As the Unnamed Necromancer attempts to open a portal to release a shade demon upon the land, the Uldric the Protector attempts to exert every ounce of his magical will to close the portal.
+The GM calls for a contested action between the two.
+The Necromancer makes an Entropy roll and gets a 25, while Uldric gets a 20 on his Protection roll.
+Unfortunately for the rest of the world, the demon has been unleashed.
+>

 ## Advantage and Disadvantage

 Sometimes, you will attempt an action under circumstances that give you a significant upper hand, such as when attacking an enemy from behind.
 Other times, you’ll be working against exceptional hindrances, such as when trying to climb a rope that an enemy has covered in grease.
 In these types of cases, instead of adjusting the Challenge Rating of the task, the GM should assign your roll either **advantage** or **disadvantage**.